sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 and not by *N*.
 After all, the variance is supposed to be the *mean* squared deviation, right?
 So shouldn’t we be dividing by *N*, the actual number of observations in the sample?
 Well, yes, we should.
-However, as we’ll discuss in chapter :doc:`Estimating unknown quantities from a sample <../Ch08/Ch08_Estimation>`, there’s a subtle distinction between “describing a sample” and “making guesses about the population from which the sample came”.
+However, as we’ll discuss in chapter :doc:`../Ch08/Ch08_Estimation`, there’s a subtle distinction between “describing a sample” and “making guesses about the population from which the sample came”.
 Up to this point, it’s been a distinction without a difference.
 Regardless of whether you’re describing a sample or drawing inferences about the population, the mean is calculated exactly the same way.
 Not so for the variance, or the standard deviation, or for many other measures besides.
 What I outlined to you initially (i.e., take the actual average, and thus divide by *N*) assumes that you literally intend to calculate the variance of the sample.
 Most of the time, however, you’re not terribly interested in the sample *in and of itself*.
 Rather, the sample exists to tell you something about the world.
 If so, you’re actually starting to move away from calculating a “sample statistic” and towards the idea of estimating a “population parameter”.
 However, I’m getting ahead of myself.
-For now, let’s just take it on faith that jamovi knows what it’s doing, and we’ll revisit the question later on :doc:`when we talk about estimation <../Ch08/Ch08_Estimation>`.
+For now, let’s just take it on faith that jamovi knows what it’s doing, and we’ll revisit the question later on when we talk about :doc:`estimation <../Ch08/Ch08_Estimation>`.

 Okay, one last thing.
 This section so far has read a bit like a mystery novel.
 I’ve shown you how to calculate the variance, described the weird